ozeebee/euro2012/README.md

 	- add responsive (bootstrap) variation to navbar
 	- refactor main.less to use bootstrap mixins
 	- add test for user registration (validation) and for authentication (check secured pages cannot be accessed anonymously)
-	- add user role (for administration pages)
 	- ? twitter integration
 	- i18n
-	- Play Bug with batch updates : the call to addBatch() must be done after settings parameters
 	- Test MongoDB ! (get rid of the relational model)
 	- CSS code cleanup (remove unused classes after refactoring)